neil-sabol/EZWinBan/README.md

 ## Useful diagnostic commands
 ### Reset EZWinBan (stop the running process, un-ban banned IPs and clear the Event Log)
-In some scenarios, the firewall rule and event log may become "out of sync," which results in old banned IPs getting stuck in the firewall rule.
-These commands clear up that issue if it occurs.
 ```
 Get-Process -Id $(Get-Content "$env:programfiles\EZWinBan\pid") | Stop-Process -Force
 $winFirewall = New-Object -ComObject hnetcfg.fwpolicy2